tuantvk/lastorage/README.md

   },
 ]);

-// method return array with _id
+// the insertMany method return array with _id
 ```

 ### Get All Rows